Boulder County government offices closed Thursday, Nov. 28, and Friday, Nov. 29, for the Thanksgiving holiday.

 Flood Control

-The county is located within the Urban Drainage and Flood Control District (UDFCD), which was created to assist local governments with drainage and flood control problems.
+The county is partially located within the Mile High Flood District (MHFD), which was created to assist local governments with drainage and flood control problems.

 Natural Floodplain Functions